Indigo: Stitch & Colour

 Students: 10

-Immerse yourself in the rich tradition of indigo dyeing in this hands-on workshop, where participants will gain a basic understanding of the chemistry behind indigo reduction and dyeing, and explore foundational shibori stitches to create both simple and intricate resist-dye patterns on naturally dyed fabrics.
+Immerse yourself in the rich tradition of indigo dyeing in this hands-on workshop where participants will gain a basic understanding of the chemistry behind indigo reduction and dyeing, Learn to prepare a vat and explore foundational shibori stitches to create both simple and intricate resist-dye patterns on raw and naturally dyed fabrics.

 10:00 am - 4:00 pm